 No, I don’t.
 Here’s why: I see psychotherapy as an investment, like buying real estate or saving money in a 401K.
-And just like those forms of investment, psychotherapy can yield a great return on investment, so I charge accordingly.
+And just like those forms of investment, counseling can yield a great return on investment, so I charge accordingly.
 That said, I realize that not everyone can afford to work with me.
 I’m happy to refer you to other providers, agencies, and centers that can financially accommodate individuals that need sliding scale or reduced fee services.

 How much does a psychological evaluation cost?

 The cost of psychological evaluations varies based on the reason for the evaluation, the time and number of instruments used, and costs of instrument administration.
 Click here to set up a free consult during which I’ll be able to give you an estimate based on your needs.

 Omg, but I want to work with you!
 Why don’t you take insurance?!

 Lol, that’s a short question with a long answer!
 (Read about it here.)
 In short, I initially accepted insurance when I started Envision Wellness.
 But as my specialty in people’s relationships with others and the self evolved, I realized accepting insurance no longer made sense for the work I do.
 Ultimately, my decision came down acting with integrity and practicing what I preached to clients.

 OK, but I still want to work with YOU.
 Is there another way???

 Absolutely!
 Your insurance plan may have out-of-network coverage.
 If it does, you may be able to work with me using it.
 Trust me – it’s super easy!
 Here’s how it works: